websanco/liferay-learn/docs/dxp/7.x/en/getting-started/changing-your-sites-appearance.md

     ![Click Change Current Theme to select a new theme for your Public Pages.](./changing-your-sites-appearance/images/02.png)

-1. Select the deployed sample theme, _Classic with Blue Background._
+1. Select the deployed sample theme, _Acme Sample Blue Theme._

 1. Navigate back to the home page for your Site to confirm that the theme has changed.
 The background for your Site is now blue.